U.S. Route 15 in New York: Origins and designation

 The first set of posted routes in New York were assigned in 1924.
-One route assigned at this time was New York State Route 4, a highway extending from the Pennsylvania state line in Lindley to downtown Rochester.
+One route assigned at this time was New York State Route 4 (NY 4), a highway extending from the Pennsylvania state line in Lindley to downtown Rochester.
 NY 4 roughly followed the modern alignment of US 15 from Pennsylvania to Presho, Indian Hill Road from Presho to Erwin, NY 417 from Erwin to Gang Mills, and Hamilton Street from Gang Mills to Painted Post.
 From Painted Post northward, NY 4 was routed along modern NY 415 to Wayland, from where it continued to Rochester on what is now NY 15.
 At the state line, NY 4 connected to Pennsylvania Route 4 (PA 4).
 In 1927, US 4 was first signed in New York.
-As a result, NY 4 was renumbered to New York State Route 2 to eliminate numerical duplication with the new U.S. Highway.
+As a result, NY 4 was renumbered to New York State Route 2 (NY 2) to eliminate numerical duplication with the new U.S. Highway.

 By 1929, US 111 was assigned, following what had been PA 4 northward from Williamsport, Pennsylvania, to the New York state line at Lawrenceville, where it ended.
 At some point between 1935 and 1937, US 15 was extended northward from Harrisburg, Pennsylvania, to the New York state line by way of an overlap with US 111.
 The overlap between US 15 and US 111 was eliminated c.
 1938 when US 111 was truncated southward to Harrisburg.
 US 15 was extended northward to Rochester by the following April, replacing all of NY 2.